yobad/AppDevIII2024/assignments/Assignment2.md

    await LocalNotificationCenter.Current.Show(notification);
    ```

+   > **Note:** If you plan on using this for the project, I suggest you explore the various parameters that can be set inside a notification.

 4. Once the notification is sent, a small dot will appear in the status bar and on the app itself: